aboobacker/capi-server-side-tracking/README.md

 Download plugin as ZIP from git.
 Then go to Plugins -> Add New, and then upload the plugin, and activate.

-Alternatively you can clone this repo in to the Wordpress plugin directory.
+Alternatively, you can clone this repo in to the Wordpress plugin directory.
 ```bash
   git clone https://github.com/aboobacker/capi-server-side-tracking.git
 ```